Dick Sharon: Baseball career

 Sharon was born in San Mateo, California, and is Jewish.
 He graduated from Sequoia High School, in Redwood City, California.

-Sharon was a first round pick in the 1968 Major League Baseball draft, taken at #9 by the Pittsburgh Pirates.
+Sharon was a first round pick in the 1968 Major League Baseball draft, taken at No. 9 by the Pittsburgh Pirates.
 In 1970, he was 3rd in the Carolina League in RBIs, tied for third in home runs (22), 4th in runs (78), 6th in slugging percentage (.457), and tied for 7th in triples (5).
 He was traded from the Pirates to the Tigers for Norm McRae and Jim Foor at the Winter Meetings on November 27, 1972.

 He broke into the major leagues at age 23 with the Detroit Tigers, on May 13, 1973.
 He was voted the team's Rookie of the Year.

 In 1974, he earned a peak salary of $19,000 with the Tigers.
-He along with Ed Brinkman and Bob Strampe were dealt from the Tigers to the San Diego Padres for Nate Colbert in a three-team deal on November 18, 1974 that involved Brinkman also being sent to the St. Louis Cardinals for Sonny Siebert, Alan Foster and Rich Folkers.
+He along with Ed Brinkman and Bob Strampe were dealt from the Tigers to the San Diego Padres for Nate Colbert in a three-team deal on November 18, 1974, that involved Brinkman also being sent to the St. Louis Cardinals for Sonny Siebert, Alan Foster and Rich Folkers.
 Danny Breeden went from the Padres to the Cardinals to subsequently complete the transactions.
-Sharon played his last professional game with the Padres on September 28, 1975, three weeks before he was traded to the Cardinals for Willie Davis on October 20.
+Sharon played his last major league game with the Padres on September 28, 1975, three weeks before he was traded to the Cardinals for Willie Davis on October 20.